jOR13/breaking_bad/README.md

 This is a gem wrapper for the [Breaking Bad](https://www.breakingbadapi.com/) API.

-this gem was created to learn how to works the gems on ruby.
+this gem was created to learn how works the gems on ruby.

 this gem use ruby threads to make the api response faster and more reliable.